jpignata/somanymachines/content/tx/using-go-and-aws-parameter-store-for-portable-cli-tools.md

 This winter I binged the last couple of years of the [Advent of Code][11] puzzles and found copying and pasting puzzle input to be tedious.
-This little CLI grabs my user-specific input using my session token stored in Parameter Store and writes it to STDOUT.
+This little CLI grabs my user-specific input using a session token stored in Parameter Store and writes it to STDOUT.

 {{< highlight console >}}